blopker/progressvs/README.md

 ##Summary
 Comparing the calculation speeds of Python and Progress.

+##Usage
+Just run the test file for each language.

 ##Tests
 ###Newton's
 Newton's method of finding minimums is used to calculate the square root.